Canada has several Sugarloafs; the U.S. alone has more than 200. The best known, of course, is in Rio de Janeiro.

-Scattered throughout the Sugarloaf are hundreds of names and initials chiseled in stone.
+Scattered throughout the Sugarloaf are scores of names and initials chiseled in stone.
 The mountain has become a giant scratch pad.

 Can you make out Daniel Lagace …?One visitor shared that she sometimes makes her way to the remote lookout to meditate.
 I do too.

-It was at this same spot, 50 years ago, where, hidden under moss, I discovered somebody’s initials … and a date — 1917.
+It was at this same spot, 50 years ago where, hidden under moss, I discovered some initials … and a date — 1917.

 Mark Ramsay has done one better.
-He often scours the Sugarloaf looking for names, initials, and dates from years and generations gone by.
-The earliest date?
+The Sugarloaf Parks official often scours the mountain looking for names, initials and dates from generations gone by.
+The earliest date he’s come across?
 1887.

-“I thought it was so neat,” he writes, “that folks took the time to sit and carve names in stone all those years ago.”
+“I thought it was so neat,” he shares, “that folks took time to sit and carve names in stone all those years ago.”

-The hike to this part of the Sugarloaf is unmarked, but it’s worth the time and effort to make your way through the forest.
-There’s no designated path on that part of the mountain so when walking, keep the city [which is to your right] in sight, otherwise you could end up wandering all over the place.
+The hike to this part of the mountain is unmarked, but it’s worth the time and effort to make your way through the forest.
+Because there’s no path, try to keep the city in view … otherwise, you could wander all over the place.

-The “Pines” [as I call the area] provide an excellent view of Sugarloaf Provincial Park, Matepedia Valley and a highway half-cloverleaf in Atholville.
+You know you’ve reached the end when you come across a cluster of tall pine trees.
+The ‘Pines,’ provide an excellent view of Sugarloaf Provincial Park, Matapedia Valley and a highway half-cloverleaf in Atholville.

 Here’s what a bird sees …

 Clicking the arrow will show the video in 720p quality.
-To view it in 1080p — blu ray quality, which is 50 percent sharper — no problem.
-Click on ‘share’ … go to Download and click on ‘original.’
+To view it in 1080p, which is 50 percent sharper — no problem.
+Just click on ‘share’ [top right] … then click on ‘original’ or MP4.
 The image will not only be sharper but larger.

 400-Million Years …